Greenhouse gas balancing according to the SURE-EU system: An innovative approach to sustainable energy management

 Methodology

-While REDcert focuses primarily on biogenic fuels and ISCC covers a wide range of applications, SURE offers a specialized approach for the biomass and bioproducts industry.
+Whilst REDcert focuses primarily on biogenic fuels and ISCC covers a wide range of applications, SURE offers a specialised approach for the biomass and bioproducts industry.

 Flexibility

-ISCC is very flexible and globally applicable, while REDcert tends to focus on the European market.
-SURE offers a middle ground here through its customizable structure.
+ISCC is very flexible and globally applicable, while REDcert is more focussed on the European market.
+SURE offers a middle ground here thanks to its customisable structure.

 Transparency

-In terms of transparency and traceability, SURE scores particularly well with its stringent certification process.
+When it comes to transparency and traceability, SURE scores particularly highly with its stringent certification process.

-The SURE system uses life cycle analysis (LCA) for GHG accounting.
-This takes into account emissions from raw material extraction to end use.
-A special feature is the inclusion of a "hot spot analysis", in which specific areas with high emissions are identified and analyzed separately.
+The system uses a life cycle analysis (LCA) to analyse the GHG accounting.
+Emissions from raw material extraction through to end use are taken into account.
+A special feature is the inclusion of a „hot-spot analysis“, in which specific areas with high emissions are identified and analysed separately.

-The procedure and process of the SURE-EU system are complex and multi-step to ensure a comprehensive and reliable greenhouse gas (GHG) balance and sustainability assessment.
-The following is a summary of the typical process:
+The approach and procedure of the SURE-EU system are complex and multi-stage in order to ensure a comprehensive and reliable greenhouse gas balance (GHG balance) and sustainability assessment.
+Below you will find a summarised description of the typical procedure:

 First steps and documentation requirements

-GHG accounting plays a key role in the context of sustainable energy management.
-The SURE-EU system is a promising tool in this context, characterized by transparency, flexibility and a specific focus on the biomass and bioproducts industry.
+GHG accounting plays a key role in the sustainable energy economy.
+The SURE-EU system is a promising instrument in this context, characterised by transparency, flexibility and a special focus on the biomass and bioproduct industry.

-The SURE-EU system thus relies on a holistic approach that includes both current emissions and potentials for emissions reduction.
-The comprehensive approach and procedure ensure a high degree of transparency and credibility, making it an important tool in GHG accounting and sustainable resource management.
+The SURE-EU system is therefore based on a holistic approach that includes both current emissions and potential for reducing emissions.
+The comprehensive approach and procedure ensures a high degree of transparency and credibility, making it an important tool in GHG accounting and sustainable resource management.